Close

 The best time to green your landscaping may be when everything starts to turn brown.
 Why?
 By doing some heavy-duty lifting now, you’ll enjoy your spring adventures when it’s time to plant.

-If you’ve been considering xeriscaping, now’s the time to get rid of that pesky lawn, or at least the areas you don’t wish to keep for puppy potty space.
+If you have been considering xeriscaping, now’s the time to get rid of that pesky lawn, or at least the areas you don’t wish to keep for puppy potty space.
 Use a sod cutter or pickaxe to rip up the existing sod and cover it with wood chips to prevent it from returning.
 Come spring, you’ll be ready to redo the area with a natural drought tolerant groundcover or decorative stone that liberates you from Saturday lawn-cutting duty.
 You also do the planet a kindness by not spending that extra fuel on running a lawnmower every other weekend.

 6. Winterize Your Pipes